smagch/js-cat/README.md

 ```

-## Background

-There are Jakefile, gruntfile, Cakefile out there.
-I just wanted to keep simple with Makefile.
-But I couldn't write smart Makefile because I am a absolute nooooob.
-This module is outcome of the background.

 ## Notes

 ### Difference between shell redirection and `-o, --out`

 You cannot listen join's extension event when you use redirection.
-Let's say you define join event hook like following.
+Let's say you define join event hooks like following.

 ```javascript